UoMResearchIT/r-tidyverse-intro/setup.md

 At the `>` prompt in the left hand window of RStudio.
 You may be prompted to select a mirror to use; either select one in the UK, or the "cloud" option at the start of the list.

-R will download the packages that consitute the tidyverse, and then install them.
+R will download the packages that constitute the tidyverse, and then install them.
 This can take some time.

 If you are using a mac you may be prompted whether you wish to install binary or source versions of the packages; you should select binary.